isomerpages/nlb-biblioasia/articles-archive/features/_posts/2015-01-01-post-the-secret-maps-of-singapore.md

 <div style="background-color: white;">A man making murtatuk in the Kampong Glam area in 1991. <i>Ministry of Information and the Arts Collection, courtesy of National Archives of Singapore. </i></div>

-**Bonny Tan** is a Senior Reference Librarian at the National Library of Singapore.
-Her interest in the obscure things about Singapore led her to re-examine two little known maps and found herself surprised by their contents.
+<p style="font-size:15px;"><b>Bonny Tan</b> is a Senior Reference Librarian at the National Library of Singapore.
+Her interest in the obscure things about Singapore led her to re-examine two little known maps and found herself surprised by their contents.</p>

 <a href="https://nlb-ba-staging.netlify.app/vol-10/issue-4/jan-mar-2015/"><center>Back to Issue</center></a>